 - For discrete components, use internally sink-terminated devices throughout.
-Any non-terminated high-speed devices need to be documented in a separate list. - Use LVDS on all general-purpose FPGA-FPGA links - Use LVDS on all GCK clock lines - Use DC coupling on all LVDS lines - Design all LVDS interconnect for 1Gb/s signalling rate - Use CML signalling on all MGT lines, for both data and clocks - Design all MGT data links for 10Gb/s signalling rate - Generally use AC coupling on all MGT differential inputs and outputs, for both data and clocks - SFP devices might be internally decoupled, microPOD transmitters might have a sufficient common mode range to allow for direct connection - Use CML on all common clock trees; rather than using AC coupling, observe the signalling voltage and input compatibility rules as outlined by the device manufacturers - Use AC coupling or suitable receivers when crossing voltage or signal standard domains, except on LVDS - Place coupling capacitors close to source - Use bias networks on AC coupled inputs where required - Route all differential signals on properly terminated, $100 \Omega$ controlled-impedance lines - Have all micro strip lines face a ground plane - Have all strip lines face two ground planes or one ground plane and one non-segmented power plane - avoid sharply bending signal tracks - minimise cross talk by running buses as widely spread as possible - Avoid in-pair skew, in particular for MGT links and clocks - Make use of device built-in programmable signal inversion to improve routing - Avoid impedance discontinuities and stubs, in particular on MGT links and clocks
+Any non-terminated high-speed devices need to be documented in a separate list. - Use LVDS on all general-purpose FPGA-FPGA links - Use LVDS on all GCK clock lines - Use DC coupling on all LVDS lines - Design all LVDS interconnect for 1Gb/s signalling rate - Use CML signalling on all MGT lines, for both data and clocks - Design all MGT data links for 10Gb/s signalling rate - Generally use AC coupling on all MGT differential inputs and outputs, for both data and clocks - SFP devices might be internally decoupled, microPOD transmitters might have a sufficient common mode range to allow for direct connection - Use CML on all common clock trees; rather than using AC coupling, observe the signalling voltage and input compatibility rules as outlined by the device manufacturers

+- Use AC coupling when crossing PECL/CML domains - Use AC coupling or suitable receivers when crossing 2.5V/3.3V domains, except on LVDS - Place coupling capacitors close to source - Use bias networks on AC coupled inputs where required - Route all differential signals on properly terminated, 100 Ω controlled-impedance lines - Have all micro strip lines face a ground plane - Have all strip lines face two ground planes or one ground plane and one non-segmented power plane - avoid sharply bending signal tracks - minimise cross talk by running buses as widely spread as possible - Avoid in-pair skew, in particular for MGT links and clocks - Avoid impedance discontinuities and stubs, in particular on MGT links and clocks

-The rules with respect to processor FPGA pre-configuration and configuration control pins are: --- check !!!!
+The rules with respect to FPGA pre-configuration and configuration control pins are: --- check !!!!

-- Wire configuration lines for optional JTAG or slave serial configuration - Allow mode lines M0, M2 to be jumpered to either Vcc or GND.
-Pre-wire to Vcc - Connect M1 to the CPLD (GND=JTAG mode, Vcc=slave serial) - Connect PROGRAM, INIT and DONE lines to the CPLD - Pullup DONE 330Ω, INIT 4k7 PROGRAM 4k7 - Connect Vccbatt to GND - Wire DIN, DOUT and CCLK (series terminated) configuration lines to the CPLD
+- Allow mode lines M0, M2 to be jumpered to either Vcc or GND.
+Pre-wire to Vcc - Connect M1 to the CPLD (GND=JTAG mode, Vcc=slave serial) - Connect PROGRAM, INIT and DONE lines to the CPLD - Pullup DONE 330Ω, INIT 4k7 PROGRAM 4k7 - Connect Vccbatt to GND - Wire DIN, DOUT and CCLK (series terminated) configuration lines to the CPLD - Allow for wiring RDWR and CSI to either Vcco or GND